Antcating/telegram-remote-bot/README.md

 - Files - fully implemented file browser in Telegram for your PC.
 You can use it to get files remotely - just click on the file, you need.
 - Process control - contains submenu, that can be used to getting information about running processes and killing them.
 - Power Control - contains submenu, that can be used to Lock and Turn Off PC.
-- PC Info - contains submenu, that can be used to get information about PC and take ScreenShots.
+- PC Info - contains submenu, that can be used to get information about PC and take ScreenShots and *Streaming*.

 ## Installation and Init Configuration
 ### Installation